nanoporetech/read_until_api/README.md

             // produced.
             string id = 1;

-            // The minknow assigned number of this read
+            // The MinKNOW assigned number of this read.
+Read numbers always
-            //
-            // Read numbers always increment throughout the experiment, and are
+            // increment throughout the experiment, and are unique per channel,
-            // unique per channel - however they are not necessarily contiguous. uint32 number = 2;
+            // however they are not necessarily contiguous. uint32 number = 2;

             // Absolute start point of this read